Young Adulthood

 We live in a world that urges us to “figure it all out.”
 What if, instead, this could be a season of unfolding, a place to let things take shape at their own pace?
 Therapy can offer that space — one where you’re free from the need to perform, solve, or have the answers.
 You can simply arrive as you are and begin there.

-Therapy during this time offers a space to explore identity, direction, and emotional patterns in a season of transition and becoming.
+Therapy offers space to explore identity, direction, and emotional patterns during periods of transition.

 What We Might Explore Together

-Some of the themes my clients often bring into therapy include:
+Some of the themes my clients bring into therapy include:

 You don’t need to have all the answers.
 We’ll make space for what’s emerging, what’s uncertain, and what you’re ready to let go of.